 At higher rep ranges, your body converts muscle glycogen into ATP for energy.
 Glycogen is a form of fast-burning energy from glucose (carbohydrates)—but on keto, you’ll have less glycogen available (because…carbs).
 If this happens to you, try increasing your dietary fat intake to create more available energy for your cells.
 You can also experiment with upping your carb intake.

 Eating well for building muscle on keto

 In order to start building muscle on keto, you need to eat more food.
 That’s because your muscles need fuel to grow.

 Muscle is a metabolically active tissue, which means your body uses a lot of energy to maintain those gains.
 You need to eat more calories so your body has all the nutrients it needs.
 On the keto diet, your primary energy source comes from your dietary fat intake—but you need to eat enough protein, too.

 Protein is the building block of muscle.
 Without enough protein in your diet, your muscles won’t have the material they need to bulk up, and your body won’t have the energy it needs to perform optimally.
-Focus on protein sources that have all nine essential amino acids (think high-protein foods like meat, fish, eggs, as well as supplements like a daily collagen protein for energy).
+Focus on protein sources that have all nine essential amino acids—think high-protein foods like meat, fish, eggs, as well as supplements like Bulletproof Energy Collagen Protein.